Skip to Main Content

 Description:

-The Biomedical Informatics and Data Science Research Training (BIRT) Program is a consortium of leading informatics laboratories at Harvard.
-It is supported by a grant from the National Library of Medicine, National Institutes of Health.
-For United States citizens and permanent residents, this postdoctoral fellowship provides a stipend, tuition, and travel funds.
-Selected fellows are provided with many opportunities for training, research, interaction, and collaboration.
-All fellows also pursue the two-year part-time Harvard Medical School Master of Biomedical Informatics degree.
+The Biomedical Informatics and Data Science Research Training (BIRT) Program is a consortium of leading informatics laboratories at Harvard Medical School.
+It is supported by a training grant from the National Library of Medicine, National Institutes of Health.

 Participating Institution(s):